 Individuals who have attended the University may obtain an official transcript of their completed work, provided they have no financial obligations to the University.
-A fee, which according to state law must be paid in advance, will be charged for each copy.
-Transcripts will not be prepared during the final examination period for students currently enrolled.
-Students and former students may request transcripts in writing at the Admissions and Records Office or contact the transcript office at TAMU.
-All transcripts are prepared at TAMU College Station for students at both campuses.
-No transcripts are issued at TAMUG.
-Transcript fees may be paid by check, money order or credit card.
-Cash will not be accepted.
+A fee, which, according to state law must be paid in advance, will be charged for each copy.
+Transcripts will not be prepared during the final examination and grade posting period for students currently enrolled.
+Students and former students who order transcripts may do so in writing, or may order by telephone and charge to various credit cards.